awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-sse-existing-queue.md

    attributes.put("KmsDataKeyReusePeriodSeconds", "60");
    ```

-For information about how to retrieve the attributes of a queue, see [Examples](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html#API_GetQueueAttributes_Examples) in the *Amazon Simple Queue Service API Reference*\.
+For information about retrieving the attributes of a queue, see [Examples](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html#API_GetQueueAttributes_Examples) in the *Amazon Simple Queue Service API Reference*\.

 To retrieve the CMK ID or the data key reuse period for a particular queue, use the `KmsMasterKeyId` and `KmsDataKeyReusePeriodSeconds` attributes of the `[GetQueueAttributes](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html)` action\.

-For information about how to switch a queue to a different CMK with the same alias, see [Updating an Alias](http://docs.aws.amazon.com/kms/latest/developerguide/programming-aliases.html#update-alias) in the *AWS Key Management Service Developer Guide*\.
+For information about switching a queue to a different CMK with the same alias, see [Updating an Alias](http://docs.aws.amazon.com/kms/latest/developerguide/programming-aliases.html#update-alias) in the *AWS Key Management Service Developer Guide*\.